jpype-project/jpype/doc/userguide.rst

 to the JImplements decorator is the interface to implement.
 Then mark each method corresponding to a Java method in the interface with ``@JOverride``.
-When the proxy class is created the methods will be checked against the Java interface and raise and exception if the interface is incomplete.
+When the proxy class is created the methods will be checked against the Java interface and raise an exception if the interface is incomplete.

 High-level proxies have one other important behavior.
 When a proxy created using the high-level API returns from Java it unpacks back to the original